J. R. Jayewardene: Foreign policy

 In contrast with his predecessor, Sirimavo Bandaranaike, Jayewardena's foreign policy was aligned with American policies (earning him the nickname 'Yankie Dickie') much to the chagrin of India.
 Before Jayewardena's ascendency into the presidency, Sri Lanka had doors widely open to neighboring India.
 Jayewardena's tenure in the office restricted the doors to India several times; once an American company tender was granted over an Indian company tender.

 Jayewardene hosted Queen Elizabeth II on a visit to Sri Lanka in October 1981.

 In 1984, Jayewardene made an official State visit the United States; first Sri Lankan President to do so, upon the invitation of then US President Ronald Reagan.

-Post-presidency
+Later years

 Jayewardene left office and retired from politics in 1989 after the conclusion of his second term as president at the age of 82; after his successor Ranasinghe Premadasa was formally inaugurated on 2 January 1989.
 He did not re-enter politics during his retirement even after the assassination of Premadasa in 1993.

 President Jayawardene with his wife and first lady, Elina, on their 50th Wedding Anniversary in 1985.